Housing prioritizes keeping items out of the landfill through a variety of recycling, compost, reuse and donation initiatives.

 - Open and check your containers before recycling or composting them to remove silverware and other items that cannot be recycled or composted.

-- Donate clothing at Dejope, Ogg, or Helen C. White Library.
+- Donate clothing at Goodwill drop-offs at Dejope, Ogg, or Helen C. White Library lobbies.
 Check out off-campus donation sites at Vincent de Paul, Goodwill, or Salvation Army.

 - When possible, buy secondhand instead of new.

-- Use resuble bags while shopping.
-If you need to use plastic, recycle bags at one of these locations.
+- Use reusable bags while shopping.
+If you need to use plastic, recycle bags at any residence hall desk drop-off or in town at one of these locations.

 - Rip pizza boxes in half to recycle the clean non-greasy top and to trash the greasy cardboard bottom.